-From Issue Date to 6 Months

-No passengers under age 20 except immediate family members

-No driving between 1 a.m. and 5 a.m. unless accompanied by a parent, guardian, or licensed driver at least age 25
+Restrictions From Issue Date to 6 Months From 6 months to age 18 or one year (whichever comes first) Passengers No passengers under age 20 except immediate family members No more than 3 passengers under age 20 except immediate family members Hours of driving No driving between 1 a.m. and 5 a.m. unless accompanied by a parent, guardian, or licensed driver at least age 25 Nighttime restrictions expire after one year of safe driving